hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

-# FITS QuickLook Mobile Version 5.1.5
+# FITS QuickLook Mobile Version 5.1.5 (20th Update)

 FITS QuickLook Mobile  is a lightweight viewer for astronomical FITS images on iPhone and iPad.